sjmignot/dogsbody/content/posts/in-the-mood-for-love.md

 In some scenes Wong Kar-Wai provides us with a pretty direct view of his characters where we see their faces, but still his compositions are layered.
 The frame below comes from a shot that opens with the bottom fourth cut off.
 There are plants in the foreground and a partially opened window that creates an additional frame inside the shot.
 The room is further blocked off by the outer walls of the building.

 ![Female protagonist drinking water in window]({{ url_for('static', filename='img/post-images/in-the-mood-for-love/in-the-mood-for-love-2.jpg')}})
+*Frame from In the Mood for Love: Maggie Cheung's character drinking water by the window*

 We are given access to the room through the window but are not allowed into it—the camera (and consequently us, the viewer) is not allowed in the room.
 Nonetheless, the open window implies that we are not looking into the scene uninvited; we have permission to look into the room, but it is a permission that we are given not one that we are entitled to.

 The shot also reminded me of Richard Diebenkorn’s 1959 painting Coffee (shown below): both seem to offer personality through obfuscation.
 In both images the character’s face is blocked by a glass but made more expressive virtue of it.
 I believe this serves as a greater metaphor for Wong Kar-Wai film: the shots and framing in *In the Mood for Love* are blocked but more expressive as a result.

 ![Diebenkorn's Coffee painting]({{ url_for('static', filename='img/post-images/in-the-mood-for-love/coffee-diebenkorn.jpg')}})
+*Diebenkorn's Coffee painting*

 Wong consistently reframes and softens his shots.
 The film’s cinematography and set design take advantage of:
 - obstructions in the foreground,